 You must pay back the loan after 25 years or when you sell your home - whichever comes first.
 The amount you pay back depends on how much your home is worth (the market value).

-Equity loans are available to first time buyers as well as homeowners looking to move.
+Equity loans are currently available to first time buyers as well as existing homeowners looking to move.
 The home you want to buy must be newly built with a price tag of up to £600,000.

 You won’t be able to sublet this home or enter a part exchange deal on your old home.
 You must not own any other property at the time you buy your new home with a Help to Buy: Equity Loan.